sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

  > static imports `com.sillelien.dollar.api.DollarStatic.*` `dollar.internal.runtime.script.java.JavaScriptingStaticImports.*`

 The return type will be of type `var` and is stored in the variable `out`.
-The Java snippet also has access to the scope (dollar.internal.runtime.script.api.Scope) object on which you can get and set Dollar variables.
+The Java snippet also has access to the scope (com.sillelien.dollar.api.Scope) object on which you can get and set Dollar variables.

 Reactive behaviour is supported on the Scope object with the `listen` and `notify` methods on variables.
 You'll need to then built your reactivity around those variables or on the `out` object directly (that's a pretty advanced topic).